python/mypy/README.md

 to your Python programs, and mypy will warn you when you use those types incorrectly.

-Python is a dynamic language, so usually you'll only see errors in your code when you attempt to run it.
+Python is a dynamic language, so usually, you'll only see errors in your code when you attempt to run it.
 Mypy is a *static* checker, so it finds bugs in your programs without even running them!